Giblin Eunson Library

 Warwick Eunson

-Warwick Eunson was the Principal of the Melbourne Teachers’ College 1962-1972 and a visionary in the field of librarianship.
-He trained at the Melbourne Teachers’ College 1928-29 and taught in primary and secondary schools.
-As a teacher he encouraged his students to research by creating and facilitating access to a collection of organized resources including books, pamphlets and newspaper cuttings.
+Warwick Eunson was the Principal of the Melbourne Teachers’ College from 1962 to 1972 and a visionary librarian.
+He trained at the Melbourne Teachers’ College 1928-29 and taught in primary and secondary schools, encouraging his students to research by creating and facilitating access to a collection of organized resources including books, pamphlets and newspaper cuttings.
 In recognition of his work, the Department sent him to Sydney where he trained as a librarian under John Metcalfe.

 Standard Hours